mahieurobindev/projet-pokemon/README.md

 # projet-pokemon
-DEV A -> Valentin Hippolyte
+DEV A -> Valentin HIPPOLYTE